albar965/littlenavmap-manual/src/en/MENUS.rst

       the plan which does not exist in the other database.
 Select :ref:`new-flight-plan` in the menu ``File`` before switching to avoid this.

 Navigraph
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 This sub-menu also shows the AIRAC cycle if a Navigraph database is found in the database directory.
 Use this indication to verify if an database update was successfull.
+See `Little Navmap - Install Navigraph Updates <https://albar965.github.io/littlenavmap_navigraph.html>`__ for installation options if you run into issues..

+The right navdata mode is selected automatically per default.
+See below for more information.

-The recommended selection depends in the simulator setup. *Little Navmap* will show dialog windows describing the recommended modes after loading a scenery library database or after selecting :ref:`validate-scenery-library`.
+The recommended selection depends on the simulator setup. *Little Navmap* will show dialog windows describing the recommended modes after loading a scenery library database or after selecting :ref:`validate-scenery-library` if ``Select automatically`` is not enabled.

 .. note::

        Note that the Navigraph selection in this menu is remembered separately for each simulator selection.
-This means that the Navigraph selection is automatically changed when switching between simulators.
+This means that the Navigraph selection is automatically changed when switching between simulators if ``Select automatically`` is not enabled.

        Use the menu item `Scenery Library` -> :ref:`validate-scenery-library` to check your settings.

 See the chapter :doc:`NAVDATA` for more information about scenery databases and the three different display modes below.

 Note that airspaces are not affected by this selection.
 See :ref:`airspace-source` below.

+.. _navigraph-auto:

+Select automatically
+''''''''''''''''''''''''''''''

+Selects the right mode of the Navigraph navdata library database automatically, if checked.
+This function is enabled per default and it is recommended to keep it enabled.
+The selection of the right mode depends on the following criteria:

+#.
+Selected simulator (X-Plane, MSFS, etc.)
+#.
+Simulator database status (empty or not)
+#.
+Navdata AIRAC cycle
+#.
+Navdata update installed in MSFS or not
+#.
+Simulator data AIRAC cycle (if available)

+The navdata mode is applied when switching between simulators or after compiling a database.

+The automatically selected mode can be seen in the disabled menu items in menu ``Navigraph`` or in the :ref:`window-title`.

+The mode ``Use Navigraph for all Features`` is enabled if the simulator database is empty to have airports available for planning.
+This mode is selected after a fresh installation, for example.
+It is independent of the AIRAC cycle.

 .. _navigraph-all: